chantelwetzel-noaa/copper_rockfish_2021/write_up/wa/_main.utf8.md

 ## Fishery-Independent Data

-There were no fishery-independent data sources that are commonly incorporated in West Coast groundfish stock assessements, as required by the Terms of Reference for Stock Synthesis catch and length (SS-CL) assessments, available for copper rockfish off the Washington coast.
+There were no fishery-independent data sources that are commonly incorporated in West Coast groundfish stock assessments, as required by the Terms of Reference for Stock Synthesis catch and length (SS-CL) assessments, available for copper rockfish off the Washington coast.

 <!--chapter:end:21s-.Rmd-->